Financial Aid Checklist for Incoming Students

 Accept Financial Aid Package (online)

-The Office of Financial Aid has received your FAFSA and it has been reviewed to determine eligibility for federal student loans.
-Carefully review the aid package to determine the amount of federal student loans you will need to borrow to cover tuition, fees, books/supplies and living expenses.
-In order to receive the aid offered please accept your at myfinaid.rwu.edu.
+The Office of Financial Aid has received your FAFSA, and it has been reviewed to determine eligibility for federal student loans.
+Carefully review the aid package to determine the amount of federal student loans you will need to borrow to cover tuition, fees, books/supplies, and living expenses.
+In order to receive the aid offered, please accept yours at Roger Central.
 This financial aid portal also allows you to reduce or decline your federal student loans.

 Complete Federal Loan Entrance Counseling

-Loan Entrance Counseling is required for all first time Federal Direct Loan borrowers and for students who are first time Graduate Plus Loan borrowers.
+Loan Entrance Counseling is required for all first-time Federal Direct Loan borrowers.

 Complete Master Promissory Note

-A Master Promissory Notes (MPN) is required for all first time Federal Direct Loan borrowers and for students who are first time Graduate Plus Loan borrowers.
+A Master Promissory Note (MPN) is required for all first-time Federal Direct Loan borrowers.

 Submit Verification Forms